Multi-Spectral Reflection Matrix for Ultra-Fast 3D Label-Free Microscopy

-The final image of the sample can be obtained by considering the diagonal elements of the corrected matrix $\mathbf{R}^{\textrm{(c)}}_{\bm{\rho \rho}}$:
+The final image of the sample can be obtained by considering the diagonal elements of the corrected matrix $\mathbf{R}^{\corr{''}}_{\bm{\rho \rho}}$:

-Figures~\ref{fig:image}c$_3$-e$_3$ display the corresponding longitudinal and transverse cross-sections obtained by RMI (see also Supplementary Movies 1, 2 and 3~\cite{paul2023}).
-The comparison with the confocal image [Figs.~\ref{fig:image}c$_2$-e$_2$] shows a clear gain in contrast.
-The resolution improvement can be assessed by examining the RPSF.
-While, at the previous step, the confocal peak exhibits a spreading well beyond the diffraction limit and a background at depth due to forward multiple scattering events (Fig.~\ref{fig:image}e$_1$,f$_1$), RMI compensates for these two issues and leads to an almost ideal RPSF (Fig.~\ref{fig:image}e$_2$,f$_2$).
-The map of final RPSFs displayed by Fig.~\ref{fig:aberration}c$_3$ shows the high focusing quality provided by RMI over the whole field-of-view at the considered depth $z_t=140$ $\mu$m.
+Figures~\ref{fig:image}\corr{b$_3$, c$_3$ and d$_3$} display longitudinal and transverse cross-sections of the cornea obtained by RMI (see also Supplementary Movies 1, 2 and 3).
+The comparison with the confocal image [Figs.~\ref{fig:image}\corr{b$_2$, c$_2$ and d$_2$}] shows a clear gain in contrast \corr{and resolution}.
+This \corr{drastic improvement of the image} can be quantified by examining the RPSF.
+While, at the previous step, the confocal peak exhibits a spreading well beyond the diffraction limit and a background at depth due to forward multiple scattering events (Figs.~\ref{fig:image}e$_1$,f$_1$), RMI compensates for these two issues and leads to an almost ideal RPSF (Figs.~\ref{fig:image}e$_2$,f$_2$) over the whole field-of-view (Fig.~\ref{fig:aberration}\corr{e$_2$}). \corr{The image improvement can be assessed by the RPSF (Fig.~\ref{fig:image}f$_3$) whose Strehl ratio $\mathcal{S}$ is increased by a factor 7 compared to its original value (Fig.~\ref{fig:image}f$_2$).
+At the same depth $z_t=230$ $\mu$m, the contrast $\chi$ is increased by a factor 11 and the resolution $\delta \rho $ is enhanced by a factor four (Fig.~\ref{fig:image}f$_3$), thus nearly reaching the diffraction-limited value $\rho_f\sim 500$ nm.}

 The obtained three-dimensional image highlights several crucial features of the cornea: its lamellar structure induced by the collagen fibrils (Fig.~\ref{fig:image}b$_3$); (\textit{ii}) the complex network of nerves that covers the cornea; (\textit{iii}) characteristic structures of the cornea such as keratocytes and; (\textit{iv}) stromal striae whose presence is an indicator of keratoconus~\cite{Grieve2017}.
 Such a high-resolution image can thus be of particular importance for bio-medical diagnosis, given the high frame rate of our device.
 Of course, RMI is not limited to the cornea but can be also applied to the deep inspection of retina, skin or arteries, tissues whose structures are already monitored by OCT but, until now, limited by a modest penetration depth.
-In that perspective, the ability of RMI in overcoming high-order aberrations and multiple scattering constitutes a paradigm shift for deep optical microscopy.